How do I know my child is going to be safe at Courageous?

 - Courageous has a conservative foul weather policy.
 Boats are recalled or kept at the dock in bad weather and forecasts are monitored constantly.

-- Students must be able to swim at least 25 yards and tread water for 90 seconds.
+- Students must be able to swim at least 25 yards and tread water for 90 seconds in order to sail.

 Does the student need to know how to swim?